Joanna C. Hendon

 - Forum on Corporate Enforcement, Pushing the Envelope in National Security, Asset Recovery and Money Laundering Enforcement (May 2016);

 - City Bar Association of New York, Current Ethical Issues in the Practice of Securities Law (October 2015, July 2014);

 - Yale Law School Center for the Study of Corporate Law, Insider Trading After U.S. v.
-Newman (September 2015);
+Newman (September 2015); and

 - City Bar Association of New York, 2nd Annual White Collar Crime Institute, Market Abuse, It Ain’t Just Insider Trading (May 2013).

 Ms. Hendon is a member of the New York Council of Defense Lawyers, the Association of the Bar of the City of New York, and the New York State Bar Association.
 For the past ten years she has co-chaired the White Collar Litigation Committee of the NYSBA.
 Between 2009 and 2012 she was an adjunct professor at Fordham Law School, where she co-taught a course entitled Fraud, Insider Trading and Other Securities Law Topics.
 Ms. Hendon serves on the Advisory Board of the Yale Law School Center for the Study of Corporate Law.
-She is a member of the Steering Committee of the Forum on Corporate Enforcement.

 • J.D., Yale Law School, 1991